 There’s no quick and easy solution to this challenge, but the guiding principle is to always be empathetic to the context of your interaction with your customer.

-Remote user testing is a great way to do this quickly and easily.
+Remote user testing is a great way to do this quickly and easily but don’t forget about customer interviews, too.
 Within just a few hours you’ll know if you hit the mark, or if it’s back to the drawing board (and avoiding disaster).